Exploring Aluminium Alloys: Density and Applications

 6. Mold Design and Lifespan

 - Wear and Tear: The density of the alloy affects the wear and tear on the die-casting moulds.
-Lower-density alloys tend to cause less wear, extending the molds’ lifespan.
+Lower-density alloys tend to cause less wear, extending the moulds’ lifespan.

-- Cooling Rates: The cooling rates of different alloys can vary with density, impacting the design of cooling systems in the molds.
+- Cooling Rates: The cooling rates of different alloys can vary with density, impacting the design of cooling systems in the moulds.

 Factors Influencing Density